RachNovo/block-fall/README.md

 #### Hosting

 - <u>Firebase:</u> This project leverages Firebase Hosting for seamless deployment, ensuring fast and reliable access to the game.
-Additionally, I plan to use Firebase's backend features to store user highscores securely, enabling personalized and interactive experiences.